Vining Lab at Penn Dental Medicine

 PhD Student

-Kexin is a first-year Ph.D. student in Materials Science and Engineering.
+Kexin is a third-year Ph.D. student in Materials Science and Engineering.
 Before joining the Vining Lab in April 2023, she earned her B.Eng. degree from Sun Yat-sen University in Macromolecular Materials and Engineering, and her M.S. degree from Northwestern University in Materials Science and Engineering.
 Her research focuses on the fabrication and characterization of biomaterials for cell behavior modulation.

 Alumni